-Licensed practical nurses in Missouri can become certified in IV therapy by completing a course approved by the Missouri Board of Nursing and an eight hour practicum experience.5 A list of approved IV therapy courses is available.6 An LPN / IV Therapy Course Certification Listing must be submitted to the Missouri Board of Nursing within sixty days of completing the IV therapy course.7
+Licensed practical nurses in Missouri can become certified in IV therapy by completing a course approved by the Missouri Board of Nursing and an eight-hour practicum experience.5 A list of approved IV therapy courses is available.6 An LPN/IV Therapy Course Certification Listing must be submitted to the Missouri Board of Nursing within 60 days of completing the IV therapy course.7

 3. Complete the Missouri Criminal Background Check.

 Missouri requires prospective practical nurses to undergo a criminal background check.
-To complete this check, candidates should visit the Missouri Automated Criminal History Portal at http://www.machs.mo.gov/ and register for a background check using the registration number “0001”.4
+To complete this check, candidates should visit the Missouri Automated Criminal History Portal and register for a background check using the registration number “0001.”4

-Candidates should take the TCN number and government issued photo identification to the fingerprinting site to have fingerprint impressions taken.
-Candidates must be sure to request a receipt for the fingerprinting to submit with the application for licensure.4 Be aware that visiting a fingerprinting site without registering online for fingerprints first will result in lengthy wait times at the fingerprinting site.4
+Candidates should take the TCN number and government-issued photo identification to the fingerprinting site to have fingerprint impressions taken.
+Candidates must be sure to request a receipt for the fingerprinting to submit with the application for licensure.4 Be aware that visiting a fingerprinting site without registering online for fingerprints first will result in longer wait times at the fingerprinting site.4

 4. Submit the Application for a Practical Nursing License.

-Note that the candidate’s signature must be notarized, and a signed photograph of the candidate measuring 2 inches by 2 inches should be included with the application.4 In addition, Section VI of the form should be signed by the administrator for the nursing program completed and submitted to the Missouri Board of Nursing in a separate sealed envelope.4
+Note that the candidate’s signature must be notarized, and a signed photograph of the candidate measuring two inches by two inches should be included with the application.4 In addition, Section VI of the form should be signed by the administrator for the nursing program completed and submitted to the Missouri Board of Nursing in a separate sealed envelope.4

 In Missouri, a graduate of an approved practical nursing program may practice under supervision for up to 90 days after graduation or until the results of the National Council Licensure Examination are received, whichever occurs first.4 Nurses who practice beyond the approved timeline may be denied approval to test and obtain a nursing license.4